borissonic/worker-sdxl/README.md

 ---

-Run [Stable Diffusion XL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) as a serverless endpoint to generate images.
+Run [Pony Realism](https://civitai.com/models/1629068/pony-realism) (SDXL-based model) as a serverless endpoint to generate images.
+Falls back to [Stable Diffusion XL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) if Pony Realism model is not available.

 ---

 [![RunPod](https://api.runpod.io/badge/runpod-workers/worker-sdxl)](https://www.runpod.io/console/hub/runpod-workers/worker-sdxl)

+---

+## Setup

+This worker uses the Pony Realism model from CivitAI.
+You may need a CivitAI API key to download the model during Docker build.
+See [SETUP.md](./SETUP.md) for detailed instructions.

 ---